thifranc/shinken-webui-wiki-up/Installing-WebUI-graph-modules.md

-It exists two graphing modules that may be used by the Shinken WebUI.
+The WebUI can use external modules to display graphs corresponding to the services directly in the WebUI.

+Currently there is two graphs systems supported : PNP4Nagios and Graphite.

+> You can use as many graph modules as you want, but in most cases only one should be enough.

+Note that the WebUI do not include graph's links directly, but will proxy the images.
+So you can configure PNP4Nagios and Graphite to listen only on localhost (or a limited set of IPs), and count on the WebUI to secure the access to these graphs (showing them only to authenticated and concerned users).

 ### PNP graphs

-You can ask for a PNP integration with a pnp_webui module.
+You can ask for a PNP integration with the ui-pnp module.

 How to install:
 ```